theratioproject/simple/doc/Variables.md

 ```
 The above declaration methods for variables are referred to as low-level variable declaration.
 These are limited to certain functionalities and method.

-## Declaring variables in higher-level order
+## Declaring variables in higher-level order.